Homebuilt aircraft: Metal

 Planes built from metal use similar techniques to more conventional factory-built aircraft.
 They can be more challenging to build, requiring metal-cutting, metal-shaping, and riveting if building from plans.
-"Quick-build" kits are available which have the cutting, shaping and hole-drilling mostly done, requiring only finishing and assembly.
+"Quick-build" kits are available which have the cutting, shaping, and hole-drilling mostly done, requiring only finishing and assembly.
 Such kits are also available for the other types of aircraft construction, especially composite.

-There are three main types of metal construction: sheet aluminium, tube aluminium, and welded steel tube.
+There are three main types of metal construction: sheet aluminum, tube aluminum, and welded steel tube.
 The tube structures are covered in aircraft fabric, much like wooden aircraft.

 Examples of metal-based amateur aircraft include: